coopersimon/Compiler/README.md

 Switch, break and continue implemented (not at all tested)

-Pointers working! (slightly tested)
+Pointers working! (slightly tested) : now broken, need to take a look at pointer declaration & relation to type

+Arrays implemented but needs to be properly tested.

+Groundwork for types has been completed.

 Goto has been written but doesnt work due to label issues: some bison issue (very strange)

 TODO:

-Stress-test the above.
+Stress-test the above: everything needs to be properly properly tested.

 General optimisation: